727800350/note/latex/computer/protocol.md

 - **RDATA**     which is the type and sometimes class dependent data which describes the resource:

-	- **A**               For the IN class, a 32 bit IP address For the CH class, a domain name followed by a 16 bit octal Chaos address.
+	- **A**               For the IN class, a 32 bit IP address For the CH class, a domain name followed by a 16 bit octal Chaos address
 	- **CNAME**           a domain name.
 	- **MX**              a 16 bit preference value (lower is better) followed by a host name willing to act as a mail exchange for the owner domain.
 	- **NS**              a host name.